Bucketlist Travels logo

 Exterior view of the building during the museum during the daytime

-This is the more classic of the two – come here to see evocative landscapes and striking portraits by British greats such as Gainsborough, Freud, Bacon and Constable, as well as Turner, whose works number into the thousands.
+Come here to see evocative landscapes and striking portraits by British greats such as Gainsborough, Freud, Bacon and Constable – who gets an entire room to himself – as well as Turner, whose works number into the thousands.

 Good for age: 18+